← The Weekend Day 02 of 04 Saturday

 Over the River Avon

 One of only four bridges in the world with shops along both sides — the other three are in Italy.
-Walk across, look back at the weir for the postcard shot, then have a coffee in one of the bridge cafés.
-It's the kind of view Amina will keep coming back to in photos.
+Walk across, look back at the weir for the postcard shot.
+The kind of view Amina will keep coming back to in photos.

 10 min walk · through the old town